Character is Destiny: Can Role-Playing Language Agents Make Persona-Driven Decisions?: Dataset and Task Setups

 \subsection{Dataset Construction}

-We build our dataset on the \textit{Supersummary} website, which provides high-quality summaries and analyses of novels by literary experts.
-We connect with this website and utilize their full book summaries and character analyses.
-With these resources, we design life-choice questions for key characters using GPT-4.
+We construct a comprehensive dataset called \dataset.
+As shown in Table~\ref{tab:case}, the sample for each decision point includes the preceding context $p$ from the original book, the current scenario $s$, a question $q$ outlining a decision faced by that character $c$, a list of options $a = \{a_i\}_{i=1}^4$, the correct answer $y$, and the motivation $m$ explaining the character’s choice.
+Our data is sourced from the website \textit{Supersummary}\footnote{\url{https://www.supersummary.com/}}, which provides three pieces of content written by literary experts: \textit{key character descriptions}, \textit{chapter summaries}, and \textit{book analyses}.
+We contact the website and obtain authorization to use the data for academic research.
 The dataset construction comprises the following three main steps:

-\paragraph{Selecting Available Novels} To prevent data leakage, we filter all novels on the site using the following criteria: (1) The narrative must exclude non-fiction genres, such as biographies or documentary literature.
+\paragraph{Selecting Decision Points} To prevent data leakage, we first filter novels on the site using the following criteria: (1) The narrative must exclude non-fiction genres like biographies or documentary literature.
 (2) The narrative perspective must be in the first or third person.
 (3) The progression of narrative time should be linear, avoiding stories with complex timelines or flashbacks.
-For each book that passes these filters, we apply GPT-4 to parse the character analysis provided by literary experts, extracting important decision nodes and their motivations.
-If these motivations relate to events from earlier chapters, we identify the original chapter text through comprehensive summaries.
+(4) Exclude overly popular books, as measured by a high number of reviews on literary review websites.
+For each book that passes these filters, we provide GPT-4 with content written by literary experts, requesting it to output each key character's life choice decision points and their corresponding gold motivations.
+Additionally, we also ask GPT-4 to output the chapter numbers related to the decision based on the extracted motivations.
+As shown in the example in Figure~\ref{fig:main}, the literary expert's analysis of the book suggests that \textit{Michael Corleone}'s motivation for choosing to assassinate the enemy includes both avenging his father and witnessing the collusion between the police and the enemy, which exposes him to the darker side of the government.
+We then identify two corresponding chapters in the original book based on these motivations, providing more refined data for constructing multiple-choice questions.

-\paragraph{Constructing Multiple-Choice QA Data} We input the full novel summaries, characters' decision nodes, and potentially influential chapter texts into GPT-4.
+\paragraph{Constructing Multiple-Choice Questions} We input the content written by literary experts and the corresponding chapters identified based on motivation into GPT-4.
 Our goal is to generate multiple-choice questions that capture the complexity of the characters' decision-making processes.
-Every option is designed to seem plausible, while only one choice—the one made in the original book—is correct.
+The correct option reflects the decision made by the characters in the original books, whereas the distractors are designed to be plausible for an arbitrary person.
+As shown in the example in Figure~\ref{fig:main}, \textit{Michael Corleone} can ask for help from the government because he was once a Navy officer who trusted the government.
+However, in the preceding text, \textit{Michael} witnesses the dark side of the government, so he ultimately chooses to stab the police.